Jagatees/hdb_analysis/README.md

 ### **Data Information**
 Numerical features 1-5 and Categorical Features 1-4 were derived from the dataset found in [HDB resale price prediction](https://data.gov.sg/dataset/resale-flat-prices)

-Numerical features 6 (Score) is devired from adding weights to each of the amenities listed in the dataset as well as Floor Area and Lease Remaing to generate a score for each of the HDB listed in the [dataset](https://data.gov.sg/dataset/resale-flat-prices)
+Numerical features 6 (Score) is derived from adding weights to each of the amenities listed in the dataset to generate a score for each of the HDB listed in the [dataset](https://data.gov.sg/dataset/resale-flat-prices)

 ---